-This website describes our 2000 kilometre journey by canoe from La Ronge, Saskatchewan to Baker Lake, Nunavut.
-The journey took two summers and a total of 94 days.
+This website describes our 2013 – 2014 journey by canoe from La Ronge, Saskatchewan to Baker Lake, Nunavut and our 2018 journey from Yellowknife NWT also to Baker Lake.
+The 2013 – 2014 journey was about 2000km, completed over two summers and took a total of 94 days.
+The 2018 journey was about 1500km and took 64 days to complete.

 First Nations people undertook such trips as a way of life as did the explorers and fur traders who followed.
 Up until about 60 years ago the canoe was the principal means of travel in much of northern Canada.
 Inuit and Dene people followed the river and the seasons in pursuit of caribou while trappers endured the brutal winters in pursuit of furs.
 Today the land is almost empty.
 The Dene and Inuit people live in scattered communities and the trap cabins lie empty and abandoned.